Safety Razor vs Cartridge Razor – Which Is Best For You?

 Does using safety razors prevent shaving bumps and ingrown hairs?

 Most people shouldn’t get shaving bumps (pseudofolliculitis barbae – wikipedia – ) caused by ingrown hairs.
 The people who do get them usually have curled hair, especially men of African or Indo-European descent.
-Many people in the men’s grooming forums state they no longer have issues with razor bumps, ingrown hairs, or razor burn since they switched over to using a safety razor, which is great to see that works for many.
+Many people in the men’s grooming forums state they no longer have issues with razor bumps, ingrown hairs, or razor burn since they switched over to using a safety razor, which is great to see it works for many.

 However, if you do have these issues, then it’s worth looking at other potential causes rather than pinpointing the problem as caused solely by using cartridge razors unless you want to give switching razors a go first before checking other potential causes.
 Other causes include overused blades, clogged blades, insufficient lubrication (changing soap, foam, gel, etc.), shaving style (too rough or going against the grain, shaving too often, and others).